An elegant solution

 Here's how it works

-CRI and the Ludwig Institute then provide all the resources necessary for CVC researchers to launch clinical trials, including funding from CRI's nonprofit venture capital fund and Ludwig's experienced clinical trials management resources.
+CRI and Ludwig then provide all the resources necessary for CVC researchers to launch clinical trials, including funding from CRI's nonprofit venture capital fund and Ludwig's experienced clinical trials management resources.

 As supported immunotherapies become successful, biotech and pharma partners make milestone payments back to CRI's venture fund, enabling it to support future clinical trials led by the CVC so that the innovative model can continue.